-Related to service delivery, a major initiative of PSTA was Greenlight Pinellas.
-The Greenlight Pinellas Plan included transformational bus improvements and future passenger rail that would have significantly enhanced public transportation in Pinellas County.
-The proposed 1% sales tax referendum did not pass in November 2014, and now PSTA has developed a new strategic plan called the Path Forward.
-The Path Forward provides financial stability in the short term, with a sustainable operating and capital plan, and an emphasis on PSTA's role in the community and its impact on economic development.
-The key elements of the Path Forward are:
+PSTA's strategic plan is called the "Path Forward".
+The Path Forward Plan outlines achievable financial stability in the short term, with actions for a longer-term sustainable operating and capital plan, with an emphasis on PSTA's role in the community and its impact on economic development.
+It also guides the core of the PSTA day-to-day business of providing transportation services.

+The key elements of the Path Forward include: